-The second revision post for BBKA module 6 honeybee behaviour covers syllabus items 6.2 and 6.3, which follow the life of the queen.
+This winter study post is based on BBKA module 6 honeybee behaviour syllabus items 6.2 and 6.3, which follow the life of the queen.
+I’m not taking the exams though they make for fascinating reading.
 First, a video with dazzling nature photography, ‘More than honey’, by Academy Award-nominated director Markus Imhoof takes a global examination of endangered honeybees.
 Here, he follows the mating behaviour of the queen and the drones.

 6.2 The mating behaviour of the honeybee queen and drone including an account of the pheromones involved and the concept of drone congregational areas.

 On a warm, sunny day in spring a swarm of honeybees fly away from the hive with the queen and leave behind a virgin queen to emerge from her cell.
 The virgin is fully sexually mature within a few days and she must mate within the next three to four weeks if she is to fulfil her duties to the hive.
 Her sisters, daughters of the old queen, initially ignore her, but as time passes the workers hassle her to take her mating flight.
 So on another warm, sunny day the virgin queen leaves the hive.

 In a neighbouring hive, a big bug-eyed, fat-bottomed drone hatches from his cell.
 He spends his early days being fed and taking short flights.
 He doesn’t mature until around 12–14 days old – when the urge takes him to join his brothers and drones from the surrounding apiaries in a flight to a drone congregation area.

 The drones travel to the same spot each year – an area that is about 100m away from their apiaries where they swarm around 10–40m above the ground.
 They take routes known as flyways that can reach 21m above the ground.
 How the newly hatched drones, and the virgin queens, find the same location to mate every year is a mystery.
 The older drones do not survive the season to tell the younger drones their secret!